Lecture Honors Dr. Joseph C. Schoolar

 After a general rotation internship at the University of Chicago, Dr. Schoolar moved to Baylor College of Medicine for residency training in psychiatry.
 He then joined the staff of the Texas Research Institute of Mental Sciences as well as the Baylor faculty, the latter jointly in the Departments of Pharmacology and Psychiatry.
 His work has been in research, training, and clinical practice in psychopharmacology and psychiatry.

-The next Schoolar Lecture will be held in November of 2018.
-Details to follow in August 2018.
+The next Schoolar Lecture will be presented by Dr. Bryan Roth on November 14, 2018.
+Details to follow.

 - Marina Picciotto, Ph.D.
 “Developmental effects of nicotine receptor signaling: epigenetic regulation of neuronal morphology”